gospel-desk/www.logstown.com/the-twelve-believers/index.md

 so also there are Twelve Believers who called on Jesus in a way that provides a clear picture of devotion for all Christians to follow.

-The purpose of the Twelve Believers project is to promote these people as saints of the Church, by exploring their stories and producing liturgical art.
+The purpose of the Twelve Believers project is to build faith in our own day by promoting these saints of the Church, producing liturgical art and exploring their stories.
 Jesus Himself celebrated the Twelve Believers.
 Let us celebrate them, as well!

 #### Who are the Twelve Believers?